 On December 22, 2017, comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "2017 Tax Act") was signed into law.
 Among other provisions, the 2017 Tax Act reduces the federal statutory corporate income tax rate from 35% to 21%.
-The reduction of the corporate tax rate caused us to adjust our deferred tax assets and liabilities to the lower federal base rate of 21%.
-The discrete adjustment from revaluing our deferred tax assets and liabilities resulted in a provisional net decrease in income tax expense of \$24,872,000 for the 13 weeks ended December 24, 2017.
+The reduction of the corporate tax rate caused us to re-measure our deferred tax assets and liabilities to the lower federal base rate of 21%.
+The discrete adjustment from revaluing our deferred tax assets and liabilities resulted in a provisional net decrease in income tax expense of \$24,872,000 for the 26 weeks ended March 25, 2018.

 The changes resulting from the 2017 Tax Act are complex and the final transitional impact of the 2017 Tax Act may differ from the above estimate, possibly materially, due to, among other things, changes in interpretations of the 2017 Tax Act, any legislative action to address questions that arise because of the 2017 Tax Act, changes in accounting standards for income taxes or related interpretations in response to the 2017 Tax Act and updates or changes to estimates the Company has used to calculate the transition impacts, including impacts from changes to current year earnings estimates and changes in the timing of reversals of deferred income tax assets and liabilities.
 The Securities Exchange Commission has issued rules that allow for a measurement period of up to one year after the enactment date of the 2017 Tax Act to finalize the recording of the related transitional impact.
-We currently anticipate finalizing the transitional impact of the 2017 Tax Act in the fourth quarter of 2018.
+We did not make any adjustments to the provisional amount recorded and currently anticipate finalizing the transitional impact of the 2017 Tax Act in the fourth quarter of 2018.

-Including the transitional impact of revaluing deferred tax assets and liabilities, we recorded an income tax benefit of \$19,690,000 related to income before taxes \$15,637,000 for the 13 weeks December 24, 2017.
-For the 13 weeks ended December 25, 2016, we recorded \$6,266,000 in income tax expense related to income before taxes of \$18,706,000.
+Including the transitional impact of revaluing deferred tax assets and liabilities, we recorded an income tax expense of \$927,000 and a tax benefit of \$18,763,000 related to income before taxes of \$3,460,000 and \$19,097,000 for the 13 and 26 weeks ended March 25, 2018, respectively.
+We recorded income tax expense of \$1,144,000 and \$7,410,000 related to income before taxes of \$7,521,000 and \$26,228,000 for the 13 and 26 weeks ended March 26, 2017, respectively.

-The effective income tax rate for the 13 weeks ended December 24, 2017 was (125.9)%.
-The effective income tax rate for the 13 weeks ended December 25, 2016 was 33.5%.
-The majority of the difference between the effective tax rate and the statutory tax rates was due to the transitional adjustments from the 2017 Tax Act.
+The effective income tax rate for the 13 and 26 weeks ended March 25, 2018 was 26.8% and a negative 98.3%, respectively.
+The effective income tax rate for the 13 and 26 weeks ended March 26, 2017 was 15.2% and 28.3%, respectively.
+The majority of the differences between the effective tax rates and the statutory tax rates were due to the transitional adjustments from the 2017 Tax Act as well as the nontaxable income and nondeductible expenses related to the fair value adjustment of the warrants.